Odor Mitigation (Hypolimnetic)

-The long-distance circulation provided by SolarBee® equipment moves water both horizontally and vertically.
-When the intake is set in deep water below the thermocline, it provides hypolimnetic oxygenation which is beneficial for fisheries and hydrogen sulfide accumulation reduction in anoxic bottom waters.
+SolarBee® circulation technology moves water both horizontally and vertically for long distances.
+When the intake is set in deeper waters below the thermocline, this deep circulation provides hypolimnetic oxygenation which is not only beneficial for fisheries improvement, but also reduces hydrogen sulfide accumulation in anoxic bottom waters.

 Learn how we help reduce odors by reading about "Related Equipment"